Information regarding browser or device support

 What are tax brackets?

-The 7 federal income tax brackets for 2023 are the same as 2022.
+The 7 federal income tax brackets remain the same.
 However, there’s good news.
-Due to 2022 and 2023 inflation, the IRS significantly updated the income thresholds for each of the 7 tax brackets to help prevent you from paying higher taxes because your cost of living has also increased.
+Due to 2023 and 2024 inflation, the IRS significantly updated the income thresholds for each of the 7 tax brackets to help prevent you from paying higher taxes because your cost of living has also increased.
 This adjustment could mean you’ll pay less tax because you could be in a lower tax bracket than you were last year.

 The tax brackets for single filers are in a helpful chart below.